April to August

 The violet was selected after a 1907 vote taken among Illinois schoolchildren for their favorite flower.

 When smelling a violet, one whiff is all you get.
 Its scent contains ionone, a chemical that temporarily desensitizes the nose.

-In spring these violets produce the large recognizable flowers you always see in photos and wildflower guidebooks.
-After these have bloomed, the violet produces small, closed flowers that look more like mere buds, closer to the ground on shorter stems.
-These flowers produce most of the violet plant’s seeds.
+The Dooryard Violet is one of the more interesting Violets as it does something quite unusual in the world of plants: it produces two different types of flowers at two different times of year.
+In spring these Violets produce the large recognizable flowers you always see in photos and wildflower guidebooks.
+After these have bloomed, the Violet produces small, closed flowers that look more like buds, closer to the ground on shorter stems.
+These flowers produce most of the Violet plant’s seeds.

 The long flowering season add to the Violet’s popularity.
 Its flowers can be seen throughout Illinois almost all spring and summer long.
 It is also hugely popular with many varieties of insects that thrive on the nutritious flowers and leaves of the Illinois state flower.